Semicolonstartingtexts/conversationhubstandards/standards.md

 Comments, the conversation that has been had or being had by or on or to the user with a representation of the intention of a user which isn’t the user’s own self and which had the conversation

+Imbuing, stacking on, or tracking conversation or a signifier or multiple signifiers with the representation of an intention or intentions involving an object

 Provisions, the conversation which governs the interactions between the connected users of the server and the server, stacks ubiquitously on the mappings and stays updated and consistent when changes occur to the provision on any of the mappings and may restrict which users are options for the connecting to the server or being connected to by the server or a user on the server and when the users may be connected, may be stacked, changed and unstacked only by an administrator of the server

 Preferences, the conversation which governs the server’s interactions regarding the user in their interactions with the user, set and stacked only by the user and only on the user, or on a mapping, if the mapping’s provisions permit, preferences, can’t be unstacked by other users than a user’s own self